goposse/ripper/README.md

 > <b>Ripper</b> : great, fantastic - "that is a ripper of an image downloader"<br/>
 > <b>Ripper, you little!</b> : Exclamation of delight or as a reaction to good news<br/>

+**RIPPER, ALONG WITH POSSE, IS NO MORE.
+THIS LIBRARY IS UNMAINTAINED AND IF YOU'RE USING IT YOU SHOULDN'T BE.
+THANKS!**

 Ripper is an image download library written in Swift for iOS.
 It is simple, easy to use, and doesn't come stuffed with things you don't need.